 And because children are, well, children, their often limited degree of self-awareness causes them to tolerate discomfort (such as those caused by struggles with vision and uncomfortable physical conditions) to the point of near exhaustion.
 Children are also very adaptable, which means they often do not think of changing their environment to achieve more comfort.
 This means they will tolerate things like blurred vision and dry eyes due to infrequent blinking for longer than is necessary and healthy.

-Yet another factor that can lead to vision problems for children stems from non-optimal lighting.
-Lighting levels for proper computer use actually need to be about half that of the lighting normally found in the classroom.
-Too much light can lead to eye problems caused by having to rapidly and constantly adjust to various light levels.
+Another factor that can lead to vision problems for children stems from non-optimal lighting.
+Brightness levels for proper computer use need to be about half that of the lighting found in the classroom.
+Too much light can lead to eye problems caused by having to rapidly and continuously adjust to various light levels.

 Protecting Children’s Eyes in a Digital Age